surfer1225/theeverythingstore/README.md

 ## Chapter 1: The House of Quants
 - before Amazon, hedge fund using algorithms to trade
-- Bezos the young SVP at the investment firm D.E.
+- Bezos the young VP at the investment firm D.E.
 Shaw .
 - idea of "everything" store in D.E.
 Shaw
 - started with book, since books are identical, a list of other products ready to be on e-commerce